temporalio/documentation/docs/server/configuration.md

 - `clientCaFiles` - A list of paths to files containing the PEM-encoded public key of the Certificate Authorities you wish to trust for client authentication.
 This value is ignored if `requireClientAuth` is not enabled.

 :::tip
-See the [customization samples repo](https://github.com/temporalio/customization-samples/tree/master/tls) for sample TLS configurations.
+See the [server samples repo](https://github.com/temporalio/samples-server/tree/master/tls) for sample TLS configurations.
 :::

 Below is an example enabling Server TLS (https) between SDKs and the Frontend APIs: